AdobeDocs/document-cloud-learn.en/help/sign/integrations/integrations-overview.md

     <div>
     <a href="marketo-salesforce-sms.md"><strong>Send notifications using Adobe Sign for Salesforce and Marketo</strong></a>
     </div>
-    <em>Learn how to send a text message, email, or push notification to let the signer know an agreement is on it's way</em>
+    <em>Learn how to send a text message, email, or push notification to let the signer know an agreement is on its way</em>
     <br>
   </td>
   <td>